Oysters are okay to eat for some vegans – here's why

 While oysters might not have brains in the vertebrate sense, they do possess some comparable organs to humans.
 Chief among these are an oyster’s heart and its kidneys.

-Beyond that, things get questionable though, with ganglia and nerve cords rounding out the animal’s main organs.
+Beyond that, things get questionable, with ganglia and nerve cords rounding out the animal’s main organs.
 You can see how a vegan on the verge of pescetarianism might be inclined to see more differences than similarities when they look at an oyster.

 There are some surprising environmental justifications for oyster consumption as well.
 Some 95% of the oysters that make their way onto those round beds of ice in restaurants the world over are farm-raised.